-You know, don't model for them how to be exploited.
+Don't model for them how to be exploited.
 If you don't want your child to see that or you don't think that's appropriate, then turn off the TV.
-You know, watch that movie later.
+Watch that movie later.
 If you are going to watch it with them and you think it's okay, then describe to them what's going on, give them an accurate picture as best you can.

-People get closer to them, you know, more often.
-People touch them, whether it's to help them get across the street or help them find a seat, or just, you know, help them in general.
+People get closer to them more often.
+People touch them, whether it's to help them get across the street or help them find a seat, or just help them in general.

 NARRATOR: In a video clip, we see a bright yellow sign indicating a crosswalk.
 Next, a young girl who is blind is shown crossing the street with the assistance of a sighted adult.

-MIGLIOZZI: People want to be helpful, they want to be solicitous-- usually they want to be helpful-- and that can be very confusing to a blind child because... that can be very confusing to the child who's blind because the question is, "Are they being nice to me because they like me, "because there's something about me that's special or attractive, "or are they doing it because they feel sorry for me and I'm really not that special?"
+MIGLIOZZI: People want to be helpful, they want to be solicitous—usually they want to be helpful—and that can be very confusing to the child who's blind because the question is, "Are they being nice to me because they like me, because there's something about me that's special or attractive, or are they doing it because they feel sorry for me and I'm really not that special?"

-I mean, it gets very, very confusing, and so really helping our students understand, you know, boundaries and understanding why people interact with them the way they do...
+It gets very, very confusing, and so we're really helping our students understand boundaries and understanding why people interact with them the way they do.
 And we have some students here who need help with things like toileting and in the shower and things like that.
-So now they're being exposed to a whole different level of intimacy that, to a sighted... to a student who's sighted would be simply, you know, unacceptable.
+So now they're being exposed to a whole different level of intimacy that, to a student who's sighted, would be simply unacceptable.

 Nobody's going to watch you in the shower.
-But, you know, our students have that as part of their routine sometimes.
+But our students have that as part of their routine sometimes.
 And so we really have to teach those issues to them so they really understand why people invade your boundaries and what are appropriate boundaries and what things can never be touched for any reason.